Join Anna Maria’s

 Newsletter

-Turn heat to medium low, cover, and cook for about 30 - 35 minutes or until the chicken will be tender.
+Turn the heat to medium low, cover, and cook for about 30 - 35 minutes or until the chicken becomes tender.
 Stir occasionally to prevent the chicken from sticking to the pan.

-In case the meat is almost ready, but there is too much liquid, remove the lid and let the liquid evaporate until the sauce is thicker.
+In case there is too much liquid when the meat is almost ready, remove the lid and let the liquid evaporate until the sauce is thicker.

 1/3 cup (80 cc) white wine vinegar